 Reporting Work-related Fatalities and Serious Injuries or Illnesses

-Cal/OSHA defines “Immediately” to mean as soon as practically possible but not longer than 8 hours after the employer knows or with diligent inquiry would have known of the death or serious injury or illness.
-If the employer can demonstrate that exigent circumstances exist, the time frame for the report may be made no longer than 24 hours after the incident.
-Cal/OSHA may assess a fine of up to $5000.00 if a qualifying injury is not reported within the stated 8 hour time period.
+Cal/OSHA also defines “immediately” to mean as soon as practically possible, but no longer than 8 hours after the employer knows, or with diligent inquiry, would have known of the death or serious injury or illness.
+If the employer can demonstrate that exigent circumstances exist, then the time frame for the report may be made no longer than 24 hours after the incident.

-When calling EH&S, you will need the following information, if available:
+When calling EH&S (during normal business hours) or Dispatch Center (after hours), you will need the following information, if available:

 - Time and date of accident.

 - Name and job title, or badge number of person reporting the accident.

 - Address of site of accident or event.

 - Name of person to contact at site of accident.

 - Location where injured employee(s) was (were) moved to.